Cvmcosta/ltijs/docs/provider.md

 #### Registering a new Platform

-A LTI tool works in conjunction with an LTI ready platform, so in order for a platform to display your tool's resource, it needs to first be registered in the tool provider.
+A LTI® tool works in conjunction with an LTI® ready platform, so in order for a platform to display your tool's resource, it needs to first be registered in the tool provider.

 The`lti.registerPlatform()` method returns a Promise that resolves the created [Platform](platform.md) object.